 Intercultural Management in Practice: Expatriate identity

 Over the years I have been pleased to see five of my journal articles reprinted in a variety of book collections.
-However, this year I am even more pleased to report that articles with two of my former PhD students Shea Fan and Linn Zhang have been reprinted.
+However, this year I am even more pleased to report that articles with two of my former PhD students Shea Fan and Ling Zhang have been reprinted.

 Both were reprinted in the same book.
-Shea and Linn will be blogging about these chapters and related work on expatriate identity in a more accessible format soon, but I just wanted to share the abstract and full references here.
+Shea and Ling will be blogging about these chapters and related work on expatriate identity in a more accessible format soon, but I just wanted to share the abstract and full references here.

 - Fan, SX, & Harzing, AW (2021).
 By Mutual Agreement: How Can Ethnically Similar Expatriates Engage Host Country Employees, in: Chavan, M. and Taksa, L. (eds).
 Intercultural Management in Practice, Bingley: Emerald, pp. 83-95.
 Available online... - Publisher's version - Related blog post